 Wood biology and forest ecology of tropical Africa

-***While the museum building will close its doors mid-2013 for
+***While the museum building is closed for

 renovation, scientific research will continue at Tervuren.***

 Wood biology analyses the anatomical structure of lignified tissues (wood anatomy) and the growth processes of trees (dendrochronology).
 The laboratory of wood biology studies in particular tropical African trees and other ligneous plants.
 As such our work contributes to forest ecology and underpins sustainable production of wood in tropical Africa.

 Fields of research:

 - anatomical features of wood species;